-The number of new concentrated animal feeding operations (CAFOs) have increased across the U.S. over the past seven years - bringing the total operations just under 20,000, according to data from the Environmental Protection Agency.
+The number of new concentrated animal feeding operations (CAFOs) has increased across the United States over the past seven years – bringing the total operations just under 20,000, according to data from the Environmental Protection Agency.

 A CAFO is defined as an “agricultural enterprises where animals are kept and raised in confined situations,” and most commonly contain hogs, poultry for meat and eggs, dairy and beef cattle.

 During the 2011-to-2017 span, Iowa led the nation when it came to increasing the number of hog production facilities in CAFOs, adding 3.4 million hogs in the facilities for a 17.2 percent increase, the EPA data showed.

 Iowa was third in the nation for increasing egg production in confinement facilities, adding 1.1 billion eggs over the seven-year span, and was fifth in cattle confinement production growth, adding 110,000 head raised in CAFOs, the data showed.

 Iowa, Delaware and Maryland added 2,821 confined animal operations since 2011, but a number of states reduced the number of operations.
 States showing the biggest drop in operation included Arkansas, Oklahoma and Illinois.

 ANIMAL PRODUCTION TRENDS